 The main goal of a sustainable structure is energy efficiency.
 Not only does this make for a more comfortable living space by reducing temperature fluctuations, but it also results in lower operating costs for the life of the building.
 Over time, the savings on your energy bills will exceed the cost of the building, making green structures budget friendly.

 Green buildings are “resource efficient” meaning they use sustainable or recycled materials.
-Precision Structural Engineering is proud to offer bamboo, earthbag, ICF (Insulated concrete forms), light gauge steel, rammed earth, shipping containers, straw bales, and SIPS (structurally insulated panels) options.
+PSE Consulting Engineers, Inc. is proud to offer bamboo, earthbag, ICF (Insulated concrete forms), light gauge steel, rammed earth, shipping containers, straw bales, and SIPS (structurally insulated panels) options.
 Each of these materials have their own unique green properties and they can be literally as cheap as dirt (earthbag homes are made from soil packed in sacks and shaped into a building).

 In addition to the materials, the architectural and structural design of the home may be green.
 HVAC systems use a lot of energy.
 By incorporating South facing windows, overhanging roofs, shade from the natural landscape, and innovative ventilation features into the design, your green home will maintain a steady temperature.
 Even simple features such as a rainwater collection system to promote water efficiency or a living roof to increase insulation and create a home for wildlife can bring additional sustainability to a green design.